chharvey/counterpoint/docs/reference/types.md

 ```
 The consequent corresponding to the antecedent `3` will be `` [i= [`don’t`= 'know']] ``.

-Mappings may have several antecedents that are un-identical but “equal”.
+Maps may have several antecedents that are un-identical but “equal”.
 ```
 let x: [int] = [3];
 let y: [int] = [3];